 In the Cambodian context, in the field of public politics and leadership, the current female members of the National Assembly are 13.60% (2023), of which one is the President of the National Assembly and the other two are the Chairmen of the Expert Committee.
 The number of female senators increased from 14.75% (1999) to 17.74% (2024) (12).
-55% of women hold the position of Undersecretary of State and 42% hold the position of Secretary of State (4).
+Fifty five percent of women hold the position of Undersecretary of State and 42% hold the position of Secretary of State (4).

-For the government, there are 3 women holder high position, one Minister, one Auditor General and one Governor of the National Bank with the rank of Senior Minister (1).
+For the government, there are 3 women holds position as minister, one Auditor General and one Governor of the National Bank with the rank of Senior Minister (1).
+Women in the decision making role from deputy chief of bureau to Director General and equivalent rank increased from 24% in 2018 to 27% in 2023 (12).

 The number of women at the sub-national level is remarkably positive, with women accounting for 17.56% of the Capital and Provincial Councils, about 6.22% of the Municipal, District and Khan Councils as chairmen and 19.32% of the members.
-In communes /Sangkats, women are commune chiefs / commune chiefs about 10.65%, first deputy / first deputy commune chief about 19.67%, second deputy / second deputy commune chief about 11.26% and members about 22.04% (12).
+In communes /Sangkats, women are commune chiefs / commune chiefs about 10.65%, first deputy / first deputy commune chief about 19.67%, second deputy / second deputy commune chief about 19.67%.

-Two women are municipal/provincial governors (equal to 8%) and 32 deputy governors (equal to 12.80%).
-Seven women are Khan/district governors (equal to 3.37%) and 266 are Khan/district deputy governors (equal to 21.31%) in 2024.
-Women are the administrative director / director of the department, about 10.29% whereas the deputy director of administration / deputy director of the department is about 19.55%, the chief of the bureau is about 24.13% and the deputy chief of the bureau is about 36.09%(12).
-Thus, women position as director/chief are always less than deputy position.
+Two women are provincial governors (equal to 8%) and 32 deputy governors (equal to 12.80%).
+There are 7 women governors (equal to 3.37%) and 266 deputy governors (equal to 21.31%) in 2024.
+Women are the administrative director / director of the department, about 10.29%, the deputy director of administration / deputy director of the department is about 19.55%, the director of the office is about 21.13% and the deputy director of the office is about 36.09%(12).
+The below graph shows that women with position as chief have lower proportion compared with deputy chief.